intel-iot-devkit/intel-iot-gateway/Getting Started With Node-Red and LightBlue Bean/README.md

 -   Node-red node node-red-contrib-bean is installed on the Intel IoT Gateway

+	- You can install this package from the Package Repository in the Dev Hub web interface

 -   Node-Red is installed on the Intel IoT Gateway and is running